K. Michelle: 2012–2014: Love & Hip Hop, Rebellious Soul, Anybody Wanna Buy a Heart?

-In 2012, Michelle joined the cast of VH1's docu-soap Love & Hip Hop: Atlanta.
-The first season chronicles her return to the music industry after several personal struggles, including an abusive relationship with a music executive.
-K was dubbed the show's breakout star, signing a multi-album record deal with Atlantic Records shortly after filming.
-She returned to the show for a second season, which chronicled the recording of her debut studio album, Rebellious Soul.
-On May 20, 2013, she released the album's lead single, titled "V.S.O.P".
-The track was produced by Pop & Oak, and samples "Very Special", performed by Debra Laws, as well as "That's How Long" performed by The Chi-Lites.
-"V.S.O.P." reached at number 89 on the US Hot 100 Singles and number 27 on the US Billboard Hot R&B/Hip-Hop Songs charts.
+In 2012, she joined the cast of VH1's reality series Love & Hip Hop: Atlanta.
+The first season documented her return to the music industry following personal and professional setbacks, including a previously reported abusive relationship with a music executive.
+She became one of the breakout figures of the series and subsequently signed a multi-album recording contract with Atlantic Records.
+She returned for the show's second season, which chronicled the recording of her debut studio album, Rebellious Soul.

+On May 20, 2013, she released "V.S.O.P" as the lead single from her debut album Rebellious Soul.
+The song, produced by Pop & Oak, contains a sample of “Very Special” by Debra Laws, and "That's How Long" performed by The Chi-Lites.
+It peaked at number 89 on the U.S. Billboard Hot 100 and number 27 on the U.S. Billboard Hot R&B/Hip-Hop Songs chart.
 Its music video, directed by Benny Boom, was released on June 29, 2013.
-Rebellious Soul was released on August 13, 2013, debuting at number 2 on the U.S. Billboard 200 and number one on the U.S. Top R&B/Hip-Hop Albums charts, with first-week sales of 72,000 copies in the United States.
-As of December 2014, Rebellious Soul has sold over 260,000 copies.
+The single was later certified Gold by the RIAA.
+The album was released on August 13, 2013, debuting at number two on the U.S. Billboard 200 and number one on the U.S. Top R&B/Hip-Hop Albums chart with first-week sales of 72,000 copies.
+By late 2014, it had sold over 260,000 copies in the United States, and was later certified Gold.

-On November 4, 2013, K. Michelle headlined her first tour, The Rebellious Soul Tour, presented by BET Music Matters.
-The 19 city tour kicked off in San Francisco and ended December 3, 2013 in Boston.
-It included stops in Los Angeles, Houston, Chicago, and Atlanta.
-Opening acts featured Chris Brown protégé Sevyn Streeter and Tiara Thomas.
-On January 14, 2014, the album's second single "Can't Raise a Man" was released, which peaked at number 94 on the U.S. Billboard Hot 100 and number 23 on the Hot R&B/Hip-Hop Songs charts.
+Following the album’s release, she embarked on her first headlining tour, The Rebellious Soul Tour, presented by BET Music Matters, which ran from November to December 2013.
+The tour featured supporting acts including Sevyn Streeter and Tiara Thomas.
+In January 2014, she released "Can't Raise a Man" which peaked at number 94 on the U.S. Billboard Hot 100 and number 23 on the Hot R&B/Hip-Hop Songs chart.
+The single was later certified Platinum.